PalisadoesFoundation/talawa-api/docs/docs/docs/getting-started/installation.md

 #### Other Methods

 1. ***In our `talawa-api` repository***: Our [Talawa-Api](https://github.com/PalisadoesFoundation/talawa-api) repository contains user edited markdown files that are automatically integrated into our Talawa documentation site [docs.talawa.io](https://docs.talawa.io/) using the [Docusaurus](https://docusaurus.io/) package.
-   1. The `talawa-api`  repository has an `DOCUMENTATION.md` file that explains how to configure and install it.
+   1. The `talawa-api`  repository has a `DOCUMENTATION.md` file that explains how to configure and install it.

 Proceed to the next section.